 - All faculty and staff are required to take online training courses on primary prevention and awareness of sexual harassment, sexual assault, dating violence, domestic violence, and stalking prevention, policy and procedures, and victim resources. - Residence Life professional staff receives intensive training on Mines policy and procedures, victim resources and common dynamics of sexual assault and interpersonal violence. - Incoming undergraduate and graduate students, including transfer students, attend training during new student orientation in August or January of each year, focused on primary prevention and awareness of sexual assault and interpersonal violence, institutional policy and procedures, resources, and bystander intervention.
-Incoming undergraduate students are also assigned a mandatory pre-matriculation Sexual Assault Prevention module. - Campus awareness events focused on sexual harassment, sexual assault, and interpersonal violence have included It's On US, Take Back the Night, Clothesline Project, Denim Day, and the Red Flag Campaign.
-The Office for Institutional Equity, in partnership with other offices, plans to repeat these events in future years.
+Incoming undergraduate students are also assigned a mandatory pre-matriculation Sexual Assault Prevention module. - Campus awareness events focused on sexual harassment, sexual assault, and interpersonal violence have included; hosting Keynote Speakers on related topics, Survivor Speak Outs, Walk a Route (to peacefully show support of survivors), Resource Fairs, Take Back the Night events, Clothesline Project, Denim Day, and the Red Flag Campaign.
+The Office for Institutional Equity, in partnership with SHAPE and other offices, plans to repeat these events in future years as well as incorporate other events in the future.
+Plans to add Trauma Informed Yoga and Empower Ride/Cyle events are scheduled.